 - Preventive conservation and non-destructive analysis for paper-based collections

-- Fundamentals of library and archive conservation
+- Fundamentals of library and archives Conservation

-- Fundamentals of paper conservation
+- Fundamentals of Paper Conservation

-- Fundamentals of photograph conservation: print and negative collections
+- Fundamentals of photograph conservation

 The teaching team is composed of following conservation specialists: